-Mean Ethnic Pay Gap - The difference between the mean/average hourly rate of pay of white full pay relevant employees and that of BAME full pay relevant employees.
+Mean Ethnic Pay Gap - The difference between the mean/average hourly rate of pay of white full pay relevant employees and that of ethnic minority full pay relevant employees.

-Median Ethnic Pay Gap - The difference between the median hourly rate of pay of white full pay relevant employees and that of BAME full pay relevant employees.
+Median Ethnic Pay Gap - The difference between the median hourly rate of pay of white full pay relevant employees and that of ethnic minority full pay relevant employees.

-Quartile Pay Bands - The proportions of white and BAME full pay relevant employees in the lower, lower middle, upper middle and upper quartile pay bands of the council.
+Quartile Pay Bands - The proportions of white and ethnic minority full pay relevant employees in the lower, lower middle, upper middle and upper quartile pay bands of the council.